-So I'm officially, as a professional editor, giving you permission to have typos.
+So I'm officially, as an editor, giving you permission to have typos.
 Spell like crap, have run on sentences, and don't worry about dangling modifiers.
 That all can be dealt with later.

-Further than giving you permission to have mistakes, I'm actually going to beg you to ignore them on your early read-throughs.
-Once you start looking at commas, it gets so much harder to focus on the big picture.
-There's no reason to go look up the rules for semi-colons or spend time pondering over an em dash versus parenthesis when you might end up deleting that whole sentence or even the whole chapter.
+Further than giving you permission to have mistakes, I'm actually going to beg you to ignore them in your early edits.
+There's no reason to look up the rules for semi-colons when you might end up deleting that whole sentence or even the whole chapter.
 In fact, the more time you spend trying to polish up the little details, the harder it will be to make those deletions when the time comes.
 So don't do that to yourself.

 When you read through your first draft, worry only about the plot.